h20170184p-droid/go-systems/README.md

 ### 🔗 t5code — Map-Based Linked List (CLI prototype)
 `t5code.go`

 A terminal prototype for a map-based ordered linked list.
 Each key is a string; each value is a `[prevIndex, currentIndex]` int pair.
 Supports append and delete with automatic reindexing.
 The data structure that underpins the image viewer and PDF reader.
+This concept is later used to build Multi-PDF apk using Dart and flutter which is available as a pre-release.

 ```
 go run t5code.go